 - 1/2 cup hazelnuts ground

-Place avocado, hazel or coconut milk, maple syrup, vanilla, and sea salt in the food processor or blender and blend until smooth.
+Place avocado, raw cacao, hazelnut or coconut milk, maple syrup, vanilla, and sea salt in the food processor or blender and blend until smooth.

 Divide into 4 small bowls and let chill in the fridge (1 hour) or freezer (30 minutes).